 All transfer students will be charged a \$300.00 administration fee.
 The \$100.00 registration fee is not applicable to transfer students.
 The administration fee may be waived due to extenuating circumstances as determined by the Director.
+The administration fee will be waived for Paul Mitchell graduates transferring in hours to complete another program.

-TRANSFER OF CREDIT POLICY
+TRANSFER OF CREDIT POLICY COSMETOLOGY

-COSMETOLOGY

 Cosmetology students transferring from another Paul Mitchell School.
 If transferring from another Paul Mitchell School, all transfer hours will be accepted based on stateboard rules.